theamiro/Atmos/Readme.md

 These are improvements I would make if I had more time to improve the project.

 1. Clean up Models around Location and CoreLocation
+2. Improve visual error handling
-2. Offline capability and Caching
+3. Offline capability and Caching
-3. Improve the UI to make it more intuitive and support better accessibility
+4. Improve the UI to make it more intuitive and support better accessibility
-4. Improve code coverage to a minimum 80%
+5. Improve code coverage to a minimum 80%
-5. Add support for `Fastlane` as an alternative to xcodeCloud, in a case where working with multiple teammates with varied access levels to appstoreconnect.
+6. Add support for `Fastlane` as an alternative to xcodeCloud, in a case where working with multiple teammates with varied access levels to appstoreconnect.